Research

 Zebrafish and medaka are established genetic organisms with open access to genomic data, and available resources and techniques for genetic manipulation.

-Embryos and larvae of zebrafish, medaka and Annual fish develop exo-utero and share optical transparency, which allow the direct visualisation of ontogenic development using in vivo microscopy.
+Embryos and larvae of zebrafish, medaka and Annual killifish develop exo-utero and share optical transparency, which allow the direct visualisation of ontogenic development using in vivo microscopy.

 Available techniques permit a multi-scale study of ontogeny in these species, from genetics through morphology up to physiology and behaviour, easing the integration of information from different levels of biological organisation, following a bottom-up (gene-to-behaviour) approach (see left).